graphteon/juriko-cli/README.md

 ### Multi-LLM Provider Support

-JURIKO supports multiple AI providers.
+KILOCODE supports multiple AI providers.
 You can set up API keys for any or all of them:

 **Method 1: Environment Variables**
 ```bash